 (only available in Summer)

-As part of our new initiative we will be giving you the opportunity to participate in a once in a lifetime experience.
-With this experience you will get a front row seat to a Crate Training Session with a bear and 2 members of our Animal Care Staff.
-They will walk you through the process of this training and how and why the bears choose to participate.
-To learn more or to book this experience click the title above.
+Participate in a once in a lifetime experience.
+With this experience you will get a front row seat to a Crate Training Session with a bear and bearkeepers.
+You will walk you through the process of this training, learning about how and why the bears choose to participate.
+To learn more or to book this experience, contact us.

 Located on 70 acres of boreal forest, the Polar Bear Habitat welcomes you to visit the largest human care environment dedicated solely to polar bears.
 See the bears, visit our Heritage Village and Snowmobile Museum, or join one of our events throughout the year.
 Why not camp on our property in summer?

 The Welcome Centre is your first stop upon arrival.
 Our friendly staff will welcome you at the front desk where you can buy some coffee, tea or hot chocolate while watching our bears on live TV.
 Watch our feature movie in Ganuk’s Theatre, or look at the beautiful artwork in our foyer.